 It is becoming increasingly likely that efficiency gains of current technologies may be unable to keep pace with this growing data demand.
 To reduce the risk of rising energy use and emissions, investments in RD&D for efficient next-generation computing and communications technologies are needed, alongside continued efforts to decarbonise the electricity supply.

-Technology companies can continue to play a big role in reducing the environmental impact of streaming, including through further efforts to increase energy efficiency – both in the near-term with new technologies and developing next-generation technologies – and investing in renewable energy to power their data centres and networks.
+Technology companies can continue to play a big role in reducing the environmental impact of streaming, including through further efforts to increase energy efficiency – both in the near-term with new technologies and through developing next-generation technologies – and investing in renewable energy to power their data centres and networks.

 Sustainable design and coding could also help, such as further improving video compression.
 A recent study explored the potential energy and emission reductions of shifting YouTube music videos to audio only when playing in the background.